Neurogami/AnimataP5-ng/README.md

 ## Examples ##

-There is a simple example showing the rendering of multiple scenes.
+There is a simple example, `AnimataSimple`, showing the rendering of multiple scenes.

+`OscDemo` is exactly that, an example of manipulating layers using OSC.

+`LayerEffects` demonstrates a some programmatic manipulation of scenes, plus it's another example of having multiple scenes in the same sketch.
+It shows an endless side-scrolling effect (by looping the movement of two layers) as well as nested zooming.

-For more complex examples, please see [https://github.com/JustTheBestParts/OSC-Demos](https://github.com/JustTheBestParts/OSC-Demos).
+For more examples, please see [https://github.com/JustTheBestParts/OSC-Demos](https://github.com/JustTheBestParts/OSC-Demos).

 Those examples use [Open Sound Control](http://osc.justthebestparts.com/) to control the content of the scenes.